About PNB School

 Suzanne Singla has taught Pilates since 2004.
 She received her Pilates Mat Certification through Power Pilates and her full certification with STOTT Pilates.
 Suzanne enjoys working with all populations and seeing her clients make improvements in posture, alignment, strength and flexibility.
 Her continuing education includes Merrithew Fascial Movement Foundation Course, Pilates for Neurological Disorders.
 Suzanne also received her Associates of Arts and Science from Clark College as well as a Certificate of Dance through Alvin Ailey American Dance Center.
 She has performed with dance ensembles in Oregon, New York and South Africa.
 Her teaching credits include faculty positions at Connecticut Dance Theatre, School at Steps and Ballet Hispanico.
 Suzanne joined the PNBS faculty in 2004.

 Eva L. Stone is a teaching artist, choreographer, and founder/producer of CHOP SHOP: Bodies of Work, an annual contemporary dance festival.
 She received her BFA in Performance & Choreography from Arizona State University, and later earned an MA in Choreography & Choreological Studies from Trinity Laban in the UK.
-She’s created work for Spectrum Dance Theater, Pacific Northwest Ballet/Seattle Art Museum’s Sculptured Dance, Seattle International Dance Festival, Bellingham Repertory Dance, and collaboratively with Seattle Dance Project for Project Orpheus, among others.
+She’s created work for Pacific Northwest Ballet, Spectrum Dance Theater, Seattle International Dance Festival, Bellingham Repertory Dance, and collaboratively with Seattle Dance Project for Project Orpheus, among others.
 Her work has been presented in New York, Los Angeles, London, Geneva, Montreal, and St. Petersburg.
-In September 2018 she launched a nationally recognized choreography program “New Voices: Choreography and Process for Young Women in Dance” at Pacific Northwest Ballet School.
-Most recently, Eva has been commissioned to create a main stage work for Pacific Northwest Ballet’s 2019/20 season.
+Since 2018 she has led Pacific Northwest Ballet School’s nationally recognized choreography program “New Voices: Choreography and Process for Young Women in Dance.
 She is currently based in Seattle.

 Marjorie Thompson trained at the School of American Ballet and danced with New York City Ballet.
 She has served on the faculty of the School of American Ballet, Ballet Arts Minnesota, Eliot Feld Ballet and Pennsylvania Ballet.
 She first joined the faculty of Pacific Northwest Ballet School in 1996, where she was also Director of Therapy and Conditioning.
 She went on to serve three years as Director of Pittsburgh Ballet Theatre School, then moved to Minneapolis where she was School Principal of Minnesota Dance Theatre.
 She returned to the PNBS faculty in the Summer of 2007.